meltano/handbook/src/_peopleops/index.md

 Meltano's incorporation and mailing address can be found in the Shared 1Password vault item called `Meltano Address`.

 Meltano's phone number can be found in the Shared 1Password vault item called `Meltano Phone Number`.

+### Verification of Employment

+All verifications of employment (VOE’s) should go through the Human Resource department and should be done via email.
+These include but are not limited to requests from government agencies, mortgage lenders, prospective employers and others.

+Meltano will comply with all government requests for verification of employment.

+Meltano will respond to requests from mortgage lenders, landlords and the like, if the request is accompanied by a release form from the employee.
+Additionally, employees should notify Human Resources through email that a request may be forthcoming.

+Prospective employers and those with collection agencies and others will be evaluated on a case by case basis.
+Meltano will under no circumstances provide wage information to a non government agency without consent and a release from the employee.
+Prospective employers will only receive verification of dates of employment and title.